A Secret Ingredient to Get Things Done

 2. Metrics

 Develop a metric for each item.
 Without metrics, you have little objective evidence of progress.
-Creating a good measurement is often difficult.
+Creating a good measurement takes time and effort.
 Find something because it makes a big difference in the energy you expend for improvement.
 Clear metrics provide a clear focus on improvement.
 Example: Suppose you want to work on praise and recognition of others.
 A metric might be the number of people you praise or recognize daily.
 Further details can be if you do it publicly or privately.

 3. Metric Question